newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

     - date_of_birth
     - address_unit
     - address_number

-        - Take care selecting the address number field as the adjacent text 'street' will be likely be selected as well.
+        Take care selecting the address number field as the adjacent text 'street' may also be selected.
 Click on the text 'street' to unselect it.

     - address_street
     - address_city
     - address_state